-- Intervention-based services are focused interventions between a pharmacist and member that are typically rendered in a few minutes.
-All Medicaid-enrolled pharmacies are eligible to provide these services to members. - CMR/As (Comprehensive Medication Review and Assessments) are private consultations between a pharmacist and a member to review the member's drug regimen.
-A member must be approved by ForwardHealth as a high-risk patient.
-In addition to being Medicaid-enrolled, pharmacies and pharmacists are required to receive certification through the WPQC to conduct CMR/As for members.
+- Intervention-based services.
+These are focused interventions between a pharmacist and a member.
+All Medicaid-enrolled pharmacies are eligible to provide these services to members.
+Certification by the WPQC is not required to perform and receive reimbursement for intervention-based services. - CMR/A (Comprehensive Medication Review and Assessment) services.
+These are private consultations between a pharmacist and a member to review the member's drug regimen.
+The member must be approved by ForwardHealth as a patient who is at high-risk of experiencing medical complications due to his or her drug regimen to receive the CMR/A. The pharmacy requests approval to perform the CMR/A by calling the DAPO (Drug Authorization and Policy Override) Center.
+In addition to Medicaid enrollment, WPQC certification is required to perform and receive reimbursement for CMR/A services.